 Firstly, I propose that notation can be broadly understood as any visual prompt that guides a musical practice.
 Most believe that notation necessarily functions as a communication tool and mnemonic,1 an opinion I have come to share.
 It seems very difficult to prove otherwise, because every notation communicates something of the music to its interpreter; and any physical representation of music solidifies an aspect of a temporal form.

 The term signifier refers to a sign’s physical form as distinct from its meaning.
-For example: a drawing of a lamp has certain abstract physical properties (signifiers), such as colour and shape, that only represent (or signify) an actual lamp (the signified) by process of interpretation.3
+For example: a drawing of a lamp has certain abstract physical properties (signifiers), such as colour and shape, that only represent (signify) an actual lamp (the signified) by process of interpretation.3

 graphic notation

-With this understanding that notation is inherently physical, use of the term ‘graphic’ to refer to a subset of musical notation is usually inimical.
-From the Greek graphikos, meaning ‘writing, drawing’, surely every notation can be defined as graphic.
+By understanding notation to be inherently physical, it becomes inimical to use the term ‘graphic’ to refer to a subset of musical notation: from the Greek graphikos, meaning ‘writing, drawing’, surely every notation can be defined as graphic.

 It should be noted that the phrase ‘graphic notation’ might still be relevant in historical studies.
-For example, the term might usefully differentiate the work of the New York School of composers from their musical contemporaries who used staff notation, because the NY School were rebelling against the ‘score as Work’ concept then embedded in staff notation use.
-However, the term ‘graphic notation’ seems irrelevant in the case of contemporary classical music, because the Werktreue concept has now been sufficiently critiqued and debunked.5
+For example, it can usefully differentiate the work of the New York School of composers from their musical contemporaries who were using staff notation: the NY School were rebelling against the ‘score as Work’ concept then embedded in staff notation use, doing so by experimenting with alternative — ‘graphic’ — notations.

 footnotes